 God told Jeremiah that He was going to be with Him, that he would fortify him, and that he shouldn't be afraid (Jeremiah 1:10; Jeremiah 1:17-19)

 Let it be observed here in the life of Jeremiah and in countless other biblical men and women, the presence of God is a means of fulfilling the calling of God.
 Let it also be clear, God's calling and God's presence does not mean a lack of trouble.
-Walking with Jesus is not a call to a happy, trouble free life.
+Walking with Jesus is not a call to a happy, trouble-free life.
 You're following Jesus - He went to a cross.
-He went there on mission so that others may be ransomed and redeemed.
+He went there on a mission so that others may be ransomed and redeemed.
 Could our aversion to trouble and risk be related to our inefficiency as disciple-makers?

 Child of God, the wounds of affliction will result in the scars.
 Scars that remind you of the faithfulness of God in the midst of trouble.
 In the life of the child of God, what he tears, he heals.
 He renews.